drduh/YubiKey-Guide/README.md

 The goal here is to make the SSH client inside WSL work together with the Windows agent you are using (gpg-agent.exe in our case).
 Here is what we are going to achieve:
 ![WSL agent architecture](media/schema_gpg.png)

 **Note** this works only for SSH agent forwarding.
 Real GPG forwarding (encryption/decryption) is actually not supported.
-See the [weasel-pageant](https://github.com/vuori/weasel-pageant) readme for further information.
+See [weasel-pageant](https://github.com/vuori/weasel-pageant) for further information or consider using [wsl2-ssh-pageant](https://github.com/BlackReloaded/wsl2-ssh-pageant) which supports both SSH and GPG agent forwarding.

 #### Use ssh-agent or use S.weasel-pegant